hrvthzslt/ansible-introduction/README.md

 - The `become` is used to run the task as root.
 - The `tags` are used to run only the tasks with the specified tag.
 We will try this later.

-In essence this task means: `sudo apt install ncal`.
+In essence this task means: `sudo apt install htop`.

 The verbose nature of these task are important because the module will run the task by its properties in an idempotent manner, which means every run will yield the same result.
 This is one of the **biggest** advantages of ansible.